gitparametriks/Documentations/docs/technology_overview.md

 # Technology Overview

 The **IoT Dashboard Frontend** is a sophisticated web application designed to manage and visualize IoT data for real-time monitoring and decision-making.
-Built with a modern tech stack, this dashboard leverages Next.js for optimized performance, React for a dynamic user interface, AWS for backend support, and TailwindCSS for styling.
+Built with a modern tech stack, this dashboard leverages Next.js for optimized performance, React for a dynamic user interface, AWS for backend support, TailwindCSS for styling, and shadcn/ui for modular, customizable UI components.
 This document provides an overview of the core technologies, architectural choices, and development tools used.

 ## Core Technology Stack